 The long-awaited first part of Peter Jackson’s film, The Lord of the Rings, The Fellowship of the Ring, is not what I expected, but I was not disappointed.
 Peter Jackson, the director, said that the films were mere entertainment, but Tolkien had called his book a philological game.
 Both film and book are serious almost beyond endurance; both artists have poured their deepest concerns into their art, and both have been—beyond their imagination—taken up into the currents of history.

 The film is darker than the book.
-There are few moments of bright sunlight in the film; instead we see firelight, torchlight, twilight, night.
-The mood is more somber.
-In part this is a result of transforming a narrative into a . . .
+There are few moments of bright sunlight in the film; instead we see firelight, torchlight, twilight, . . .

 THIS ARTICLE ONLY AVAILABLE TO SUBSCRIBERS.

 Leon J. Podles holds a Ph.D. in English from the University of Virginia and has worked as a teacher and a federal investigator.
 He is the author of The Church Impotent: The Feminization of Christianity and the forthcoming License to Sin (both from Spence Publishing).
 His latest book is Losing the Good Portion: Why Men are Alienated from Christianity (St. Augustine’s Press).
 Dr. Podles and his wife have six children and live in Naples, Florida.
 He is a senior editor of Touchstone.